sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-operations-deploy-folder.md

 ## Deploying to Controllers

-The first input field accepts one or more Controllers to which objects will be deployed.
+The input field accepts one or more Controllers to which objects will be deployed.

 By default the currently selected Controller will be indicated.